Generic and Mod p Kazhdan-Lusztig Theory for GL_2: Introduction

 Our fourth main result is the {\it characteristic homomorphism} in the equivariant $K$-theory over the Vinberg monoid $V_{\mathbf{\whG}}$.
 The monoid $V_{\mathbf{\whG}}$ carries an action by multiplication on the right from the $\bbZ$-submonoid scheme

 where $\UpTriang_{2\times 2}$ represents the upper triangular $2\times 2$-matrices.
-We explain in an appendix how to construct (virtual) quotients in the context of semigroups and how to construct categories of equivariant vector bundles and their $K$-theory on such quotients.
-Although maybe well-known, we could not find this material in the literature.
-The usual induction functor for vector bundles gives a characteristic homomorphism, which is an isomorphism in the case of monoids.
+One can construct (virtual) quotients in the context of semigroups and categories of equivariant vector bundles and their $K$-theory on such quotients, similar to the classical description over a groupoid, and the usual induction functor for vector bundles gives a characteristic homomorphism, which is an isomorphism in the case of monoids \cite{PS20}.
 Applying this general formalism, the \emph{flag variety} $V_{\mathbf{\whG}}/V_{\mathbf{\whB}}$ resp. its extended version $V^{(1)}_{\mathbf{\whG}}/V^{(1)}_{\mathbf{\whB}}$ is defined as a $\bbZ$-monoidoid (instead of a groupoid).

 5pt {\bf Theorem D.} (cf. \ref{cVGL2}) {\it Induction of equivariant vector bundles defines a characteristic isomorphism

 The ring isomorphism is $R(V^{(1)}_{\mathbf{\whT}})^{W_0}=R(V^{(1)}_\mathbf{\whG})$-linear and compatible with passage to $\bfq$-fibres.
 Over the open complement $\bfq\neq 0$, its Iwahori-component coincides with the classical characteristic homomorphism $c_{\mathbf{\whG}}$ between $R(\mathbf{\whT})$ and $K^{\mathbf{\whG}}(\mathbf{\whG}/\mathbf{\whB})$. }